Ancient Corinth: Corinth under the tyrants

-Archaic Corinth after the tyrants
+Corinth after the tyrants

 581 BC: Periander's nephew and successor was assassinated, ending the tyranny.

 581 BC: the Isthmian Games were established by leading families.

 570 BC: the inhabitants started to use silver coins called 'colts' or 'foals'.

 550 BC: Construction of the Temple of Apollo at Corinth (early third quarter of the 6th century BC).

 550 BC: Corinth allied with Sparta.

 525 BC: Corinth formed a conciliatory alliance with Sparta against Argos.

 519 BC: Corinth mediated between Athens and Thebes.

 Around 500 BC: Athenians and Corinthians entreated Spartans not to harm Athens by restoring the tyrant.

 Just before the classical period, according to Thucydides, the Corinthians developed the trireme which became the standard warship of the Mediterranean until the late Roman period.
 Corinth fought the first naval battle on record against the Hellenic city of Corcyra.
 The Corinthians were also known for their wealth due to their strategic location on the isthmus, through which all land traffic had to pass en route to the Peloponnese, including messengers and traders.